scout-app/scout-app/documentation/contributing.md

 * **Website Improvements** - Help with the website (See: [Issues](https://github.com/scout-app/scout-app.github.io/issues))
 * **App Features** - All Scout-App feature requests are on our [Issues board](https://github.com/scout-app/scout-app/issues).
 If your request does not exist, then [request it on the issues page](https://github.com/scout-app/scout-app/issues/new?title=SA2%20Feature%20Request%20-%20) so we can discuss it **before** beginning work on it.
 * **Feature Requests** - If there is a feature you would like added to Scout-App check the [Issues board](https://github.com/scout-app/scout-app/issues) to see if it is already requested, if so, comment on the existing issue.
 If your request does not exist, then [request it on the issues page](https://github.com/scout-app/scout-app/issues/new?title=SA2%20Feature%20Request%20-%20) so we can discuss it **before** beginning work on it.
-* **Bug fixes** - If you find a bug and now how to fix it, or want to fix a reported bug, fork the repo and make a pull request.
+* **Bug fixes** - If you find a bug and know how to fix it, or want to fix a reported bug, fork the repo and make a pull request.

 * * *